aral/ar.al-site/content/2019/10/11/build-a-simple-chat-app-with-site.js/index.md

     ### Handle incoming messages

     When a message is received on the socket, the `onmessage` event handler is invoked.
-Add the following code to the end of your `script` tag to define a message handler that parses the received JSON string (remember, we serialise message objects in JSON format before sending them) and add it to the unordered list in our interface:
+Add the following code to the end of your script (just before the closing `</script>` tag) to define a message handler that parses the received JSON string (remember, we serialise message objects in JSON format before sending them) and add it to the unordered list in our interface:

     ```js
     // Handle incoming messages.